-Recent years have seen a surge in popularity of timingfocused dietary approaches whereby such eating patterns involve restricting energy intake by varying degrees for a predefined period of time and eating ad libitum (i.e., to satisfy appetite) at all other times.
-These can range from complete (no energy containing foods or beverages consumed) alternate day fasting, to modified fasting regimens which allows the consumption of 20-25 percent of energy needs on scheduled fasting days (e.g. alternate days, two days per week [the '5:2 diet']), to time restricted feeding (which allows ad libitum energy intake within specific time frames inducing regular, extended fasting periods), and finally, to a variety of fasting regimens undertaken for religious or spiritual purposes.
-Based on the current available evidence in humans, it appears that almost any intermittent fasting regimen can result in some weight loss and improvements in multiple health indicators including insulin resistance and reductions in risk factors for cardiovascular disease, through multiple pathways including reducing oxidative stress, optimisation of circadian rhythms, and ketogenesis, with no significant harm demonstrated.30-32 However, human studies have largely been limited to observational studies of religious fasting, cross-sectional studies of eating patterns associated with health outcomes, and experimental studies with modest sample sizes.
-Hence, large-scale randomised trials of longer duration (>one year) are needed for more conclusive evidence on efficacy and potential harm so that sound recommendations can be made.
-In any case, consistent with points made in the preceding sections, intermittent fasting could potentially be a treatment option but unlikely to be that 'silver bullet', and the treatment of obesity would still require a multi-level and individualised multi-pronged approach.
+Recent years have seen a surge in popularity of timing-focused dietary approaches whereby such eating patterns involve restricting energy intake by varying degrees for a pre-defined period of time and eating ad libitum (i.e. to satisfy appetite) at all other times.29 These can range from complete (no energy containing foods or beverages consumed) alternate day fasting, to modified fasting regimens which allows the consumption of 20-25 percent of energy needs on scheduled fasting days (e.g. alternate days, 2 days per week (the '5:2 diet')), to time restricted feeding (which allows ad libitum energy intake within specific time frames inducing regular, extended fasting periods), and finally, to a variety of fasting regimens undertaken for religious or spiritual purposes.30 Based on the current available evidence in humans, it appears that almost any intermittent fasting regimen can result in some weight loss and improvements in multiple health indicators including insulin resistance and reductions in risk factors for cardiovascular disease, with no significant harm demonstrated.30-31 However, human studies have largely been limited to observational studies of religious fasting, cross-sectional studies of eating patterns associated with health outcomes, and experimental studies with modest sample sizes.30 Hence, large-scale randomised trials of longer duration (>1 year) are needed for more conclusive evidence on efficacy and potential harm so that sound recommendations can be made.30 In any case, consistent with points made in the preceding sections, intermittent fasting could potentially be a treatment option but unlikely to be that 'silver bullet', and the treatment of obesity would still require a multi-level and individualised multi-pronged approach.